twinc1ty/CTRL/Docs/PLAN.md

 # SecretVault — Implementation Plan

 ## Context
-A workplace security escalation requiring full rotation of secrets (env vars, PEM/TLS keys, API keys) prompted the need for a purpose-built secrets manager.
+In February, 2026 there occurred an incident at my workplace which eventually caused the compromise of all env files, tokens and secrets in general.
+We had no secrets Manager in place, and most of them were shared over Slack.
+After that incident the need for a Secrets Manager inspired me to study for such a project and build CTRL.
 This project implements a Vault-inspired system with envelope encryption, access policies, audit logging, and auth — giving the team a secure, auditable, self-hosted secrets lifecycle manager.

 **Stack:** Go · PostgreSQL · AES-256-GCM · REST API + CLI